yawnee/100-Days-Python/README.md

-Living through the journey of the Udemy course: 100 days of python from udemy
+My journey on completing the Udemy course "100 Days of Python".